guyoron/jqmulti/README.txt

   3. Ensure that your jQuery library has been detected.

-  4. To target certain JavaScript files to run with the jQuery Multi version, choose one of the following methods:
+  4. To target certain JavaScript files to run with the jQuery Multi version, choose one of the following methods (Methods A-C do not require changing any JS, and so are ideal when using a prepackaged jQuery library):

+    NOTE:  If you want the library or files to load on every page load, use the 'Always load libraries and files' option.
+Otherwise you must load them explicitly using drupal_add_js() or a similar method.

-    A) Put the JS in sites/all/libraries/ and use the UI at admin/settings/jqmulti to select your library.
-All the library's JS files will be loaded with the jqmulti jQuery version.
+    A) Put the JS in sites/all/libraries/ and use the UI at admin/settings/jqmulti to target your library to jqmulti.
 There is no need to use the alias in this case.
-This is ideal if you're using a prepackaged jQuery library or plugin.
-    B) Put the JS in sites/all/libraries/ and use hook_jqmulti_libraries() to include the library.
+    B) Put the JS in sites/all/libraries/ and use hook_jqmulti_libraries() to target the library.
        No need to use the alias.
-This is ideal if you're using a prepackaged jQuery library or plugin, and is equivalent to method A.
+This is equivalent to method A.
-    C) Put the JS anywhere else, like in a custom module, and use hook_jqmulti_files() to load it.
+    C) Put the JS anywhere else, like in a custom module, and target it using hook_jqmulti_files().
 No need to use the alias.
-    D) Put the JS anywhere, use the provided alias, and don't use the jqmulti hooks or UI.
-Simply load with drupal_add_js() or something similar.
-If you're only using this method, make sure to select the 'Load Always' checkbox in the jQuery Multi config.
+    D) Put the JS anywhere and target it using the provided alias.
+Don't use the jqmulti hooks or UI.
+       If you're only using this method, make sure to select the 'Always load jQuery' checkbox in the jQuery Multi config.

         To use the automatically provided jQuery alias in your custom scripts: